gramineproject/gsc/Examples/aks-attestation/README.md

 with this example is highly recommended before proceeding further.
 The sample contains client and server applications, where by default server is running on localhost:4433.
 In the example, the client sends its SGX quote to the server for verification.
 After successful quote verification, the server sends a secret to the client.

-To run these client and server applications inside the AKS cluster, user needs to prepare two docker images, one for the client and one for the server.
+To run these client and server applications inside the AKS cluster, user needs to prepare two Docker images, one for the client and one for the server.
 In our AKS attestation example, the server will no longer run on localhost, instead it will run in a Docker container inside the AKS cluster.
 The server container should be assigned a DNS name (e.g., `<AKS-DNS-NAME>`) to be accessible from the outside of the container.
 The client will send requests to this DNS name.
 Therefore, for demonstration we updated the example certificates from https://github.com/gramineproject/gramine/tree/master/CI-Examples/ra-tls-secret-prov/certs by replacing the "Common Name" field in the server certificate (i.e., `server2-sha256.crt`) from `localhost` to `<AKS-DNS-NAME.*.cloudapp.azure.com>`.

-In order to create base client and server images for the AKS environment, user can execute the `base-image-generation-script.sh` script.
+In order to create base client and server Docker images for the AKS environment, user can execute the `base-image-generation-script.sh` script.
 Since both client and server applications will run inside containers in the AKS cluster, and the client application will send its SGX quote to the server for verification, therefore the user needs to graminize the client application.
 Hence, the following two steps create a native Docker server image and a graminized GSC client image for the AKS cluster.